badlogic/basis-template/README.md

 If the variable name already exists in the context, its value will be replaced.
 If the variable name did not exist already, it is created.

-Assigning new values to object fields, arrays or maps is not supported and will never be supported.
-This would allow modification of Java side objects from within the template, a big no-no.
+Assigning new values to object fields, arrays, or maps is not supported and will never be supported.
+This would allow modification of Java objects from within the template, which is a big no-no.

 ## Control flow
 The templating language comes with 3 basic control flow statements.
-All control flow

 ### If statements
-If statements expect a boolean condition based on which a block of text and code spans is evaluated.
+If statements expect a boolean condition to determine which block of text and code spans are evaluated.

 ```
 {{if 1 > 2}}